Aelysium-Group/particulate/README.md

 [![License](https://flat.badgen.net/badge/License/MIT/5865F2)](https://github.com/Aelysium-Group/particulate/blob/main/LICENSE)
 <!--[![Build](https://flat.badgen.net/github/release/Aelysium-Group/particulate?label=Latest%20Stable%20Release&icon=maven)](https://github.com/Aelysium-Group/particulate/releases)-->

-[RustyConnector] is a load-balancing plugin that can run on [Velocity]/[Paper]/[Folia] networks, which allows your proxy to automatically register or unregister sub-servers while is running.

 Particulate is a unidirectional particle rendering system used for Minecraft stage productions.
 Create your own stage productions and control them using the Particulate dashboard.

 # ⚠️⚠️⚠️ Particulate is still in early beta! ⚠️⚠️⚠️
 <br>